 .
 For example, assay data can track how a blood marker changes over time.
 After integration, you can compare trends in that marker for patients receiving different treatments and draw more useful conclusions.

 Assay data records are mapped to the study's participants and visits.
 Within the study, a new dataset is created which includes the assay data using a lookup

-- Easily integrate assay data with other assay and clinical data.
+- Easily integrate assay data with clinical data.

-- Create a broader range of visualizations, such as time charts.
+- Create a broad range of visualizations, such as time charts.

 - Utilize qc and workflow tools.